stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 ![](media/image7.png)

-**Figure 4.7** Single-predictor plots for copper, fit of the Landscape Predictor Model to each predictor in turn.
+**Figure 4.7** Single-predictor plots for copper, showing fit of the Landscape Predictor Model to each predictor in turn.
+Model fitting was performed using maximum likelihood (ML) estimation.

 ![](media/image8.png)

 **Figure 4.8** Plot showing the interaction between rain and pm25_na that is present in the best fit model.
-In areas with high pm25_na values, increasing amounts of rain result in a dilution of copper in stormwater
+In areas with high pm25_na values, increasing amounts of rain result in a dilution of copper in stormwater.
+Model fitting was performed using maximum likelihood (ML) estimation.

-Comparisons between the Null Model, Categorical Land Use Model, and Landscape Predictor Model can be visualized through residuals (Fig. 4.9) and also coefficient values (Table 4.2; Fig. 4.10).
+Comparisons between the Null Model, Categorical Land Use Model, and Landscape Predictor Model can be visualized through residuals (Fig. 4.9), comparative metrics such as AIC (Table 4.3, and coefficient values (Table 4.2; Fig. 4.10).
 Although the AIC value for the Categorical Land Use Model is lower than that of the Landscape Predictor Model, we are not confident in the transferability of the Categorical Land Use Model to watersheds outside of the 14 in this study.
 Two of the land use categories (Industrial – IND; and Low Density Residential – LDR) each have only two watershed representatives in our study.
 This results in good model fit to the data, but not necessarily for all watersheds in Puget Sound area.

 ![](media/image9.png)

 **Figure 4.9** Copper model residuals for the Null Model, Categorical Land Use Model, and Landscape Predictor Models.
 Each bar represents one watershed, with colors representing agencies.
+Model fitting was performed using maximum likelihood (ML) estimation.

 **Table 4.3** Coefficient values (standard error in parenthesis) for the three copper models.
 For the Categorical Landuse Model, the baseline landuse is LDR; all other land use categories are adjustments from the baseline.
-Final coefficient values for linear mixed effects mdels are based on fitting with REML.
+Final coefficient values for linear mixed effects mdels are based on fitting with restricted maximum likelihood (REML) estimation, and may differ slightly from those fitted using maximum likelihood (ML) estimation.

 ![](media/image10.png)

 ![](media/image11.png)

 **Figure 4.10** Model coefficients for the Null Model (green), Categorical Land Use Model (blue), and Landscape Predictor Model (red).
+Final coefficient values for linear mixed effects models are based on fitting with restricted maximum likelihood (REML) estimation, and may differ slightly from those fitted using maximum likelihood (ML) estimation.

-The landscape predictor model for copper, used as the basis for the Stormwater Heatmap copper layer, is:
+The Landscape Predictor Model for total copper, used as the basis for the Stormwater Heatmap total copper layer, is:

 *ln*(copper) = 2.24 – 0.14(rain) + 0.42(summer) + 0.35(traffic) + 0.56(devAge2) + 0.66(pm25_na) – 0.07(rain):(pm25_na)

-where rain is the 21-day cumulative precipitation, and summer is a factor with value = 1 for July, August, September, and value = 0 for all other months.
+where rain is 21-day cumulative precipitation, and summer is a factor with value = 1 for July, August, September, and value = 0 for all other months.
 Note that all predictors (except summer) were first transformed if necessary (e.g. devAge was squared to make devAge2), then standardized prior to use.

 ### Total Suspended Solids